neondatabase/website/content/docs/guides/aws-lambda.md

 enableTableOfContents: true
 ---

-AWS Lambda is a serverless, event-driven compute service that allows youto run code without provisioning or managing servers.
+AWS Lambda is a serverless, event-driven compute service that allows you to run code without provisioning or managing servers.
 It is a convenient and cost-effective solution for running various types of workloads, including those that require a database.

 This guide describes how to set up a Neon database and connect to it from an AWS Lambda function using Node.js as the runtime environment.
 It covers:

-- Creating a Lambda function using the [Serverless Framework](https://www.serverless.com/)
+- Creating a Lambda function using the [Serverless Framework](https://www.serverless.com/), which is a serverless application lifecycle management framework.
-- Connecting your Lambda function to a Neon database
+- Connecting your Lambda function to a Neon database.
-- Deploying the Lambda function to AWS
+- Deploying the Lambda function to AWS.

 ## Prerequisites

 - A Neon account.
-If you do not have a Neon account, see [Sign up](https://neon.tech/docs/get-started-with-neon/signing-up/) for instructions.
+If you do not have one, see [Sign up](https://neon.tech/docs/get-started-with-neon/signing-up/) for instructions.
 - An AWS account.
-If you do not have one, you can create a free account at [AWS Free Tier](https://aws.amazon.com/free/).
+You can create a free AWS account at [AWS Free Tier](https://aws.amazon.com/free/).

 ## Create a table in Neon